Topologically Protected Metastable States in Classical Dynamics: Results

-{\bf Neumann Boundary Conditions:} At first sight, people may think that with Neumann boundary conditions the background geometry is trivial since it is not like the tours having topological obstacles there.
-However, as we shall see we can still have the chance to realize the topologically protected domain walls with Neumann boundary conditions.
-In Fig.\ref{neumannpic}(a) we illustrate why there can still be topologically nontrivial domain walls with Neumann boundary conditions.
-The interface has surface tension, therefore, the force (black arrows) acting at the boundary points are pointing along the tangent direction of the interface.
-Due to the combination of the force at the boundary points and the velocity driven by the curvature, the interface which connects the opposite sides of the boundary will arrange itself and finally become a straight line perpendicular to the boundaries.
-This straight line can exist forever in time, meaning that it is dynamically stable.
-It should be noted that with Neumann boundary conditions the configurations of the domain walls are distinct from those with periodic boundary conditions.
-In particular, the domain wall does not need to appear in pairs with Neumann boundary conditions.
-We numerically demonstrate it in the Fig.\ref{neumannpic}(b) which shows a domain wall with configuration $(w_x=0, w_y=1)$.
-From this we can deduce that even in the seemingly topologically trivial background geometry, we can still have the topologically protected metastable states.
-This result is consistent with our speculation that the domain walls are like the rubber bands, since in this case the rubber bands connecting the two moving points at the opposite sides will try to drag them in a straight line perpendicular to the boundaries.
-Alternatively, the final configuration of the fields is symmetric in $y$-direction, which resembles a cylinder if we wrap it along $y$-direction.
+Fig.\ref{neumannpic}(b) shows a topologically nontrivial domain wall having configuration $(w_x, w_y)=(0,1)$ in the final equilibrium state with Neumann boundary conditions.
+Therefore, we demonstrate that even in the seemingly topologically trivial background geometry, we can still have the topologically protected metastable states.
+It is consistent with our speculation that the domain walls are like the rubber bands, since in this case the rubber bands connecting the two moving points at the opposite sides will try to drag them into a straight line perpendicular to the boundaries.
+Consequently, the final configuration of the fields is symmetric in $y$-direction, which resembles a cylinder if we wrap it along $y$-direction.
 Therefore, the interface is like a rubber band winding along the azimuthal direction of the cylinder, which is topologically protected due the hole of the cylinder.
+The average free energy density of the final state is $f^N_{01}\approx -12.2906$, which is higher than that of the ground state in Fig.\ref{w0}(a).
+The difference between them is $\Delta f_0\approx f^N_{01}-f_{gs}=0.2094$, which is roughly the half of $\Delta f_1$, {\it viz.}, $\Delta f_1/2=0.21135$ since there is a pair of domain walls with periodic boundary conditions.

 However, the interfaces connecting the adjacent boundaries, for instance the curve in the corner in Fig.\ref{neumannpic}(a), will shrink and finally disappear due the joint effect of the force at the boundary points and the velocities from the curvature.
 They are not the topologically protected domain walls.
 Fig.\ref{neumannpic}(b) also shows the numerical evidences for this kind of domain walls.